leucos/ansible-tuto/step-11/README.md

 Variables again
 ---------------

 So we've setup our loadbalancer, and it works quite well.
 We grabbed variables from facts and used them to build the configuration.
 But Ansible also supports other kinds of variables.
 We already saw `ansible_host` in inventory, but now we'll use variables defined in `host_vars` and `group_vars` files.

 # Fine tuning our HAProxy configuration

 HAProxy usually checks if the backends are alive.
-When a backend seems dead, it is removed from the backend pool and HAproxy doesn't send requests to it anymore.
+When a backend seems dead, it is removed from the backend pool and HAProxy doesn't send requests to it anymore.

 Backends can also have different weights (between 0 and 256).
 The higher the weight, the higher number of connections the backend will receive compared to other backends.
 It's useful to spread traffic more appropriately if nodes are not equally powerful.